Skip to content

 • -digest algorithm

-This specifies the digest algorithm which is used to hash the input data before signing or verifying it with the input key.
+This option can only be used with -sign and -verify.
+It specifies the digest algorithm which is used to hash the input data before signing or verifying it with the input key.
 This option could be omitted if the signature algorithm does not require one (for instance, EdDSA).
 If this option is omitted but the signature algorithm requires one, a default value will be used.
 For signature algorithms like RSA, DSA and ECDSA, SHA-256 will be the default digest algorithm.
 For SM2, it will be SM3.
-If this option is present, then the -rawin option must be also specified.
+At this time, HashEdDSA (the ph or "prehash" variant of EdDSA) is not supported, so the -digest option cannot be used with EdDSA).

 • -out filename